UUA-sponsored WellSprings Congregation takes a different approach to new church development.

 A review of the Pathways project in 2006 by a UUA panel determined that Pathways could have benefited from a more realistic project plan, more focused management by the UUA, gradual staffing, and a greater emphasis on marketing.

 There is no ultimate size goal with WellSprings, said Robinson-Harris.
 “Numerical goals can be useful.
 They can also help create a sense of falling short that isn’t helpful to the mission and well being of the congregation.
 It’s a balancing act.
 We need numerical benchmarks, but at the same time we don’t want to set it up so perceived shortcomings get translated into shortcomings and failure.”

 As for WellSprings, “I hope they’ll grow to as many as their mission can reach and the congregation can hold,” she said.

 Robinson-Harris said there are no plans for more large-congregation starts at this time.

 Other congregations have formed without startup costs supplied by the UUA.
-(See “Starting a Congregation from Scratch” in the sidebar.)
+(See “Starting a Congregation from Scratch” below.)
 The total number of UUA-affiliated congregations has not risen significantly in recent years, however.
 There were 1,046 congregations in the UUA as of February 2008; in 2003, just after many Canadian congregations withdrew from the UUA to affiliate only with the Canadian Unitarian Council, there were 1,042 congregations.